 Derivatives and hedging.
-The Company uses forward contracts to hedge net investments in certain foreign subsidiaries whose functional currencies are not the U.S. dollar.
+The Company uses derivatives for hedging purposes to manage its exposure to changes in interest rates.
+The Company uses interest rate swaps to mitigate the interest rate risk associated with fixed-rate long-term debt obligations by converting a portion of it's interest expense exposure from fixed rate to a floating rate to more closely align with interest income received on its cash equivalents.
+The Company does not use derivatives for trading purposes.
 The Company formally documents all relationships between the hedging instruments and hedged items, as well as the Company's risk-management objectives and strategy for undertaking various hedging transactions.
 Hedge accounting is applied when a derivative is highly effective at reducing the risk associated with the hedged exposure and the risk management objective and strategy are documented.
 Hedge documentation identifies the derivative hedging instrument, the asset or liability and type of risk hedged, and how the effectiveness of the derivative is assessed prospectively and retrospectively.
-For hedging instruments that qualify for hedge accounting, changes in the fair value of the derivatives are recorded in Other comprehensive (loss) income.
-If it is determined that a derivative is not highly effective at hedging the designated exposure, the Company discontinues hedge accounting and changes in fair value of the hedging instrument are recorded in earnings.
+See Note 8, Long-term debt, for the Company's fixed-rate senior note being hedged through an interest rate swap.